grzesiek-galezowski/tdd-ebook/manuscript/255_Value_Objects_properties.md

 # Value object anatomy

 In the previous chapter, we saw a value object - `ProductName` in action.
 In this chapter, we'll study its anatomy - line by line, field by field, method after method.
 After doing this, you'll hopefully have a better feel of some of the more general properties of value objects.

-Let's begin our examination by taking a look at the definition of the type `ProductName` from the previous chapter (the code I will show you is not legal C# - I omitted method bodies, putting `;` after each method declaration.
-I did this because it would be a lot of code to grasp otherwise and I don't necessary want to delve into the code of each method).
+Let's begin our examination by taking a look at the definition of the type `ProductName` from the previous chapter (the code I will show you is not legal C# - I omitted method bodies, putting a `;` after each method declaration.
+I did this because it would be a lot of code to grasp otherwise and I don't necessarily want to delve into the code of each method).
 Each section of the `ProductName` class definition is marked with a comment.
 These comments mark the topics we'll be discussing throughout this chapter.

 So here is the promised definition of `ProductName`: